punyajoy/RGFS_ECAI/README.md

 ------------------------------------------
 ~~~

-./Data                --> Contains the dataset related files.
+./Data_code           --> Contains the dataset codes used for extracting and preprocessing the dataset.
-./Models              --> Contains the codes for all the classifiers used
+./Models              --> Contains the codes for all the  classifier used for the models
-./Preprocess  	      --> Contains the codes for preprocessing the dataset
+./Eval_code  	        --> Contains the evaluation scripts for the classifier modules
+./Datasets            --> Contains the datasets once they are downloaded using the data repository
-./best_model_json     --> Contains the parameter values for the best models
+./Saved_Models        --> Contains the saved models during the training procedure
 ~~~